-3. Addiction to the use of intoxicating liquors or controlled substances at present or in the past;
+- 3. Addiction to the use of intoxicating liquors or controlled substances at present or in the past; - 4.
+Not possessing 180-degree peripheral vision capacity.

 A new class of paramedic students is enrolled once a year and begins summer semester.
 Applicants must minimally: